YanaSlavcheva/bfu-web-programming/README.md

   - Two separate filters are available.
 The user can list all construction sites with chosen investor or in a chosen city.

   Used technologies and libraries:
-  PHP, JavaScript, MySQL, Bootstrap, CSS, HTML
+  - PHP - server code
+  - JavaScript- client code
+  - MySQL - database
+  - Bootstrap, CSS - styling
+  - HTML

   Let me know if you have any questions ;)
   Enjoy!